peteroupc/peteroupc.github.io/morealg.md

 <a id=Certain_Power_Series></a>
 ### Certain Power Series

-The following way to design Bernoulli factories covers a broader class of alternating power series than given in the main Bernoulli Factory Algorithms article.
+The following way to design Bernoulli factories covers a broader class of alternating power series than given in the main Bernoulli Factory Algorithms article.[^53]

 Let $f(\lambda)$ be a factory function that can be written as the following series expansion: $$f(\lambda) = \sum_{i\ge 0} a_i (g(\lambda))^i,$$ where $g(\lambda)$ is a factory function and each $a_i$ is a rational number that can be positive or negative.